GoogleChrome/web.dev/src/site/content/en/blog/css-props-and-vals/index.md

 API](https://developers.google.com/web/updates/2018/01/paintapi) already shipped
 and now Custom Props and Vals, our creative toolbox is expanding, allowing us to define typed CSS properties and use them to create and animate new and exciting designs.
-There’s more on the way, too, in the [Houdini issue queue](https://github.com/w3c/css-houdini-drafts/issues) where you can give feedback and see what’s next for Houdini.
-Houdini exists to develop features that explain the “magic” of styling and layout on the web, so get out there and put those magical features to good use.
+There's more on the way, too, in the [Houdini issue queue](https://github.com/w3c/css-houdini-drafts/issues) where you can give feedback and see what's next for Houdini.
+Houdini exists to develop features that explain the "magic" of styling and layout on the web, so get out there and put those magical features to good use.